docsforadobe/premiere-plugin-guide/docs/transmitters/transmitter-basics.md

 ## Dog Ears

 Turn on dog ears to view statistics about the frames being sent to the transmitter.
 This is useful to view information such as pixel formats and much more.

+!!! note
-Note that this mode may result it duplicate PushVideo calls made for a single frame.
+    This mode may result in duplicate PushVideo calls made for a single frame.

 ---